Mad About Chickpeas-Hummus Balila

 When it comes to chickpeas I don’t like the canned option.
 I’m like my Italian friend who gets the quivers when Arabic bread is used as a Pizza crust base.

 Here’s a breakdown of how long it will take you to work with dry chickpeas; 10-15 minutes preparation and about 2 hours slow cooking while you’re watching X-Factor/American Idol or whatever is the popular show nowadays.
-This does require good planning and strategizing!
+This does require good strategical planning!

 Because you’re worth it!